linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 Because it's a temporary arrangement, ownership is not transferred - repos are thus treated as loans.

-The way it works is like this: You have  $1MM of US Treasury Bonds (UST) but you want cash instead.
-You go to the repo market and post your UST as collateral, receiving$ 1MM of cash and 1wk later you buy back the UST but at a higher price.
+The way it works is like this: You have  \$1MM of US Treasury Bonds (UST) but you want cash instead.
+You go to the repo market and post your UST as collateral, receiving\$ 1MM of cash and 1wk later you buy back the UST but at a higher price.
 The %diff btw selling and buying back the UST is the repo rate.

 The opposite way is a Reverse Repo (RRP) where you lend cash in return for collateral with the agreement to sell the collateral back to get cash in the future.
 They are two sides of the same coin.